pauljxtan/cartelet/README.md

 ## Why?

-For fun and learning, but stuff should still be pretty usable if you're interested in numerical computing with Elixir and performance isn't a big concern.
+For fun and learning, but stuff should still be usable if you're interested in numerical computing with Elixir and performance isn't a big concern.

-I've also suspected for a while now that functional languages may be particularly well-suited for this sort of thing - time to find out!
+I've also suspected for a while now that functional languages may be particularly well-suited for this sort of thing--time to find out!